minhhoit/yacms/docs/configuration.rst

 Settings are defined by creating a module named ``defaults.py`` inside one or more of the applications defined in your project's :django:setting:`INSTALLED_APPS` setting.
-Inside your ``defaults.py`` module you then call the function :func:`mezzanine.conf.register_setting` for each setting you want to define which takes several keyword arguments:
+Inside your ``defaults.py`` module you then call the function :func:`Yacms.conf.register_setting` for each setting you want to define which takes several keyword arguments:

   * ``name``: The name of the setting.